-The production of in the anterior lobe itself is regulated in two ways:
+The production of hormones in the anterior lobe itself is regulated in two ways:

-Through the hypothalamus, which makes (known as “releasing ”) that increase the production of in the anterior lobe or (known as “inhibiting ”) that reduce it.
+Through the hypothalamus, which makes hormones (known as “releasing hormones”) that increase the production of hormones in the anterior lobe, or hormones (known as “inhibiting hormones”) that reduce it.

-Through hormone levels in the blood: For instance, if the level of thyroid in the body is high enough, the pituitary gland stops producing the hormone that stimulates the thyroid gland.
-This works the other way round, too: If the level of thyroid is too low, the pituitary gland and hypothalamus increase the production of thyroid-stimulating hormone.
-The thyroid gland then produces more thyroid .
+Through hormone levels in the blood: For instance, if the level of thyroid hormones in the body is high enough, the pituitary gland stops producing the hormone that stimulates the thyroid gland.
+This works the other way round, too: If the level of thyroid hormones is too low, the pituitary gland and hypothalamus make more of thyroid-stimulating hormone.
+The thyroid gland then produces more thyroid hormones.

-The posterior lobe of the pituitary gland mainly consists of entangled nerve fibers coming from the hypothalamus.
-Two different are stored in the posterior lobe.
+The posterior lobe of the pituitary gland mainly consists of nerve fibers coming from the hypothalamus.
+Two different hormones are stored in the posterior lobe.
 They are released if needed:

 Oxytocin: affects the womb and mammary glands, and causes contractions in childbirth, for instance.

 Antidiurietic hormone (ADH): regulates water uptake in the kidneys and makes the blood vessels narrower.

 The posterior lobe of the pituitary gland is directly connected to the hypothalamus through the pituitary stalk.